paruf1sh/paruf1sh/README.md

 im transmasc, as well as techum and bisexual.currently taken by my lovely boyfriend, so dont flirt.

+i identify as computerkin and divinekin, making me both the divine AND the machine 😛

   DONT use pet names/nicknames if we aren't close. just call me Charlie.
   If i know u pretty well u can totally use nicknames (shout out to Chiffon, who calls me Charjabug, ur the best, dude.)